oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 As part of my handover whilst leaving my job, I was asked to explain the basics of Data Engineering, as my departure would be leaving the team without anyone with that skillset.
 I gave a workshop/talk, and wrote up notes for that to keep around in case anyone forgot the finer details.
 The notes may've got a bit out of hand, as I found myself at the tail-end of a 19 page document!
 Anyhow, I figured since it's not proprietary, I should probably share it here as well, which should force me to remove at least some of the mistakes.
 I've been playing around with Spark and Hadoop for 4-5 years, and GCP for around 2, but I'm by no means an expert - so there may be the odd error here and there!

+I'm going to lean fairly heavily towards tech I'm familiar with (Hadoop, Spark, Beam, GCP).
+That doesn't mean it's bad to use Flink, or EMR, or any of the other alternatives, merely that I can't weigh in on how they work and my experiences with them.

 ## But first... a history lesson

 The processing of large amounts of data has been done for almost as long as there have been computers, but really kicked into another gear in the internet era, as there started being a number of very fast-growing companies wanting to perform a lot of computation, as well as compute hitting a price-point where such computations became realistic.
 High amongst these companies was Google, who came up with the MapReduce paradigm for spreading large computations across many many machines (this is one of the reasons why [Jeff Dean is so reknowned](https://www.newyorker.com/magazine/2018/12/10/the-friendship-that-made-google-huge)).
 Whilst initially proprietary, Google published a few papers describing their techniques, which got picked up by some open-source devs and turned into Apache Nutch, which then morphed into [Apache Hadoop](https://hadoop.apache.org/).
 Hadoop consists of four core projects (including MapReduce), and a whole host of related projects which have grown up around it in the intervening years.